Mr Bill Fleming FRACS, FRCS

 I am a Fellow of the Royal Australasian College of Surgeons (FRACS), a Fellow of the Royal College of Surgeons in England (FRCS), and a Full Member of both the Australian & New Zealand Endocrine Surgeons (AES), and International Association of Endocrine Surgeons (IAES).

 Endocrine surgeons like me work closely with our medical colleagues (endocrinologists) who are often the doctors responsible for both the initial diagnosis and investigation of endocrine disorders.
 Endocrinologists may also be involved in long term follow up after endocrine surgery.
+I also work in a multidisciplinary team with nuclear medicine physicians, radiologists, pathologists, geneticists and anaesthetists, in order to provide the best care for my patients.

 I trained in Melbourne at the Royal Melbourne Hospital, gaining the Fellowship of the Royal Australasian College of Surgeons in 1991.